 Dr Sagoo, one of the leading cosmetic doctors in the UK, is proud to be the first and only doctor in the UK to offer the latest laser in the world, which may improve symptoms of vitiligo, psoriasis, alopecia areata, resistant dermatitis, acne and other inflammatory skin conditions that do not respond to conventional treatments.

-- May improve lopecia areata (bald patches in scalp)
+- May improve Alopecia areata (bald patches in scalp).

 Vitiligo is a skin disorder that is characterized by depigmented spots that can be distinguished from their surroundings.
 It can affect any age and any sex.
 It usually has a slowly progressive course, but sometimes it may have a rapidly progressive course.
 It can affect any part of the skin and sometimes it spreads to involve the skin of the whole body.